-Our survey revealed that an inability to experiment quickly is the greatest barrier to digital transformation that companies faced in 2018.
-A majority of auto industry respondents (61%) worry that their companies lack the capacity for rapid experimentation that is essential for testing different technologies and figuring out which ones hold the most promise.
+Our survey revealed that an inability to experiment quickly is the greatest barrier to digital transformation that financial services companies faced in 2018.
+More than half of respondents (58%) worry that their companies lack the capacity for the rapid experimentation that is essential for testing different technologies and figuring out which ones hold the most promise.
 Most companies believe that they can quickly develop this capability.
-Only 22% of respondents felt that lack of rapid experimentation skills would still frustrate their digital transformation in 2019.
+Only 18% of respondents in financial services felt that lack of rapid experimentation skills would still frustrate their digital transformation in 2019.